filesender/filesender/docs/v3.0/install/index.md

 using a local user table or using sspsmall to install SimpleSAMLphp to authenticate against a local database.

-Following these instructions will set you up with a SimpleSAMLphp installation that uses Feide RnD's OpenIdP to authenticate users.
-There is also [some
-information](../faq/#simplesamlphp-for-local-users-for-small-scale-setup-or-testing)
-if you would prefer to setup some username and passwords for local authentication for development and testing.
+If you would prefer to setup some username and passwords for local authentication for development and testing see [this information](../faq/#simplesamlphp-for-local-users-for-small-scale-setup-or-testing).
 When you move to a production service you probably want to change that to only support authentication sources of your choice.

 You might also like to consider taking a look at [sspsmall](https://github.com/monkeyiq/sspsmall) to install and SP and